ODTUG Kscope Wrap-up and Slides

 As someone who’s sat on not-for-profit boards in the past as well as organized events while being on the board, I know how crazy it can be to plan conferences, and I also know that there are some organizations and personalities that are difficult to work with.
 I am happy to report that ODTUG has been very welcoming, accommodating, and hands-off, letting us do what we need.
 When I spoke with Edward Roske, the conference chair for Kscope 2011, he said, “You know what the needs for MySQL much better than I do, so just run the MySQL track as if you’re an executive of a corporation.”
 I know we are all worried about content being controlled by marketing folks, and I am very happy to report that ODTUG’s Kaleidoscope conference is of, by and for the people.
 There is one slot for a vendor presentation, and it is clearly marked, and there was an expo hall with over 20 booths, so there are opportunities for marketing; but all in all this is a technical conference.

 Increasing MySQL Productivity from Design to Implementation (3-hour presentation)

 From Matt Yonkovit:

-My huge thanks to all the speakers and all the attendees; the MySQL track at

-    Kaleidoscope was a success!
-I am already imagining what we can do next year

-    in Long Beach, CA at the end of June.
+My huge thanks to all the speakers and all the attendees; the MySQL track at Kaleidoscope was a success!
+I am already imagining what we can do next year in Long Beach, CA at the end of June.

-    One comment on “ODTUG Kscope Wrap-up and Slides”
+One Response to “ODTUG Kscope Wrap-up and Slides”